sparkbold/tankcoin/README.md

 ## Deliverble:

-- User can login/create with username //DONE
+- User can login/create with username
-- User can create game and do transaction actions (buy/sell) //DONE
+- User can create game and do transaction actions (buy/sell)
-- User can see the game leaderboard at the end of the game //NOT YET
+- User can see the game leaderboard at the end of the game
-- User can see analytics at the end of the game //NOT YET
+- User can see analytics at the end of the game

 ## Game instruction: